coder/docs/guides/api.md

 role is required to be perform specific actions and without it, API results will be limited to a user's member role.

-> Assign your Access Url, Session-Token and other resources like images and
+> Assign your Access URL, Session-Token and other resources like images and
 > workspaces to variables for easier substitution in the curl commands.
 >
 > For example:

 ```sh
 export ACCESS_URL "https://coder.acme.com"
 export API_KEY="MUdzI3UMvF-Qlwovt-----0CL0kTbADQl"